kulkarni-kashyap/a11y-audit/README.md

 a11y-audit -u https://github.com/ -s false -t wcag2a,wcag2aa -b chrome --save results.json -o rules color-contrast,html-has-lang
 ```

-This will perform accessibility test on github.com to check wcag2a and wcag2aa standards on chrome and saves results to results.json in current working directory.
+This will conduct accessibility test on github.com to check wcag2a and wcag2aa standards on chrome and saves results to results.json in current working directory.